- About Us

 - Each fall, more than 1,000 members of the faculty, staff, and student body come together for President’s Day of Service to tackle hundreds of small projects—mulching trees, or painting school classrooms, or planting community gardens.

-- The Tutorial Project brings approximately 100 children to our Homewood campus twice a week for help with reading and math.
+- The Tutorial Project brings approximately 100 children to our Homewood campus twice a week each semester for help with reading and math.

 - Our Adopt-a-Student Uniform Drive has provided uniforms for more than 2,500 Baltimore City Public School students in the past five years.

 - Dozens of students spend their summers working for community-focused charitable groups and social service agencies across Baltimore as part of our Community Impact Internships Program.

-- The Center for Social Concern provides a base for more than 60 student-led programs that serve Baltimore communities.
-In 2015–2016, student volunteers performed more than 95,000 hours of work through these programs.
+- The Center for Social Concern provides a base for more than 50 student-led programs that serve Baltimore communities.
+In 2016–2017, volunteers performed more than 96,000 hours of work through these programs.